Nursing BSN

 3. In any course, all course outcomes and/or additional course requirements must be met, or a course grade of “F” will be assigned regardless of points earned.

-If a student earns a passing course grade but does not meet course or clinical outcomes, a grade of “F” will be awarded
+Example: If a student earns a passing course grade but does not meet course or clinical outcomes, a grade of “F” will be awarded

 Students Enrolled in the Pre-licensure BSN Track

-1. A course grade of “C+” (77%) or higher is required in all NUR courses.
+1. A course grade of “C+” (77%) or higher is required in all NUR, INT courses.

-Students must achieve a weighted examination average grade of 77% in all nursing (NUR) courses to successfully complete the course.
+Students must achieve a weighted examination average grade of 77% in all nursing (NUR) clinical courses to successfully complete the course.
 If a weighted examination average of 77% is achieved, the other course points such as extra credit, quizzes, assignments, and ATI will be added into the final grade calculation and this grade will be entered as the student’s overall average.
 If a student does not earn the weighted examination average of 77%, the weighted examination average will be entered as the student’s overall course grade.
 A minimum grade of 77% is required to pass this course.

 Students Enrolled in the RN to BSN Track